BenayounP/CapitalRotation/README.md

 - check that a string begin with a capital letter
 - rotate an image at desired angle

+## Tip
+you can change rotation after displaying image by tap on device "Back" button

 ## Download
 Apk is available here